 On-farm energy pilot projects

-NSW DPI is currently implementing 7 pilot projects across 9 sites to demonstrate innovative technologies and practices to improve on-farm energy efficiency, energy security and productivity and to reduce on-farm energy use, costs and emissions.
-The pilots are being implemented at farms located across NSW in intensive sub-sectors including dairy, horticulture and feedlots.
+NSW DPI implemented 7 pilot projects across 8 sites to demonstrate innovative technologies and practices to improve on-farm energy efficiency, energy security and productivity and to reduce on-farm energy use, costs and emissions.
+The pilots were implemented at farms located across NSW in intensive sub-sectors including dairy, horticulture and feedlots.

 Below is a map showing the location of the pilot sites.
 Click on each location to view the project description.